lucia-auth/lucia/documentation/content/oauth/basics/oauth2.md

 This page covers OAuth 2.0 authorization code grant type.
 For OAuth 2.0 providers with PKCE, see [OAuth 2.0 with PKCE](/oauth/basics/oauth2-pkce).

-Examples shown here uses Github OAuth but the API and overall process is nearly across providers.
+Examples shown here uses GitHub OAuth but the API and overall process is nearly across providers.
 See each provider's documentation (from the sidebar) for specifics.

 ## Built-in providers